Dripdrop12/ipardalis/content/blog/egg_sales_101.md

 +++
 title = "The Ethics of Chameleon Egg Sales" header_title = "Chameleon Egg scams and how to avoid them | Chameleon eggs for sale | Panther chameleon eggs for sale" description = "Panther Chameleon Egg sales are one of the more common scams in the chameleon hobby.
-Read this article to understand why it is such a clever trick." keywords = ["scam", "reptile industry", "ethics", "chameleon eggs for sale", "hatch your own chameleon", "chameleons101", "We invented hatching your own chameleon at home", "Kristopher's Khameleons", "Dave's Reptiles", "hatching chameleon eggs"] date = "2023-06-07" tags = [""]
+Read this article to understand why selling Panther Chameleon eggs is such a clever trick." keywords = ["scam", "reptile industry", "ethics", "chameleon eggs for sale", "hatch your own chameleon", "chameleons101", "We invented hatching your own chameleon at home", "Kristopher's Khameleons", "Dave's Reptiles", "hatching chameleon eggs"] date = "2023-06-07" tags = [""]